Skip to Content

 • Turn the dough out onto a floured surface.
 Without kneading out the air, gently push the dough to a 9"x 12” rectangle.
 Tightly roll the dough from top to bottom to form a log shape.
 As you roll pinch the ends of the dough to form a tight roll.

 • Grease a 9"x 5" loaf pan with a very light film of vegetable oil or with baking spray.
 Set the dough into the pan and cover with oiled plastic wrap.
-Set in a warm place and rise until the dough almost doubles in size, about 1 ½ hours.
+Set in a warm place to rise until the dough almost doubles in size, about 1 ½ hours.
 It will take longer to rise if the dough is cold from a night in the refrigerator.
 In the meantime, preheat the oven to 350 °F.

 • Use a sharp knife or razor to cut a 1/2" deep slash down the center of the loaf.
 Brush the dough with egg wash and sprinkle with seeds.